 National courage and societal implications

 SCA statistics and bootstrapping statistical test results for the associations between national courage and the societal outcomes of innovation and terrorism are summarized in Table 5.
 The association between national courage and innovation is visualized through the specification curve and panel shown in Figure 2, and that between national courage and terrorism is shown in Figure 3.
 We note that for innovation, only two of three indicators were significant.
 In a simulation data set of 500 SCAs, 8.4% (42) had as extreme median effect sizes as we did across our 896 models.
 However, both other indicators showed a highly statistically significant association between innovation and courage, with 20.4% of specifications (184) returning a p < 0.05, which only 0.6% of the bootstrapped SCAs did.
-In addition, 87.6% of specifications were on the dominant direction, with only 0.8% of the bootstrapped SCAs doing.
+In addition, 87.6% of specifications were on the dominant direction [+], with only 0.8% (4 out of 500) of the bootstrapped SCAs having proportions that are as extreme.